codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 ---
-title: Code signing
+title: Distribution
-description: Code signing with YAML.
+description: Code signing and publishing with YAML.
 weight: 2
 ---